Lisa Thomas

-Lisa Thomas is an American politician and psychiatrist serving as a member of the Missouri House of Representatives.
+Lisa Thomas is an American politician and psychiatrist who served as a member of the Missouri House of Representatives from 2021 to 2025.
 Elected in November 2020 from district 124, she assumed office on January 6, 2021.
 After redistricting in 2022, she was reelected from district 123.
+She was defeated in the Republican Primary election on August 6, 2024.

 Education

 Thomas earned a Bachelor of Arts degree in biology and psychology and Master of Arts in clinical psychology from the Washington University in St. Louis, followed by a Doctor of Medicine from the University of Missouri School of Medicine.

 Career

 Thomas worked as a psychiatrist at the Harry S. Truman Memorial Veterans' Hospital until 2016.
 She is the part-time medical director of the Missouri Physicians Health Program.
 Thomas was elected to the Missouri House of Representatives in November 2020 and assumed office on January 6, 2021.